 In this video, we look at how the MATCH function can find the position of an item in a list.
-Once you have a position, you can use it to get related values with INDEX.
+MATCH is a handy tool in many Excel formulas.

 The MATCH function finds the relative position of an item in a list.
 Match can find exact matches or approximate matches.
 In this video, we'll look at how to use Match to find an exact match.